Graham Deakin (footballer)

-Graham Lee Deakin (born 24 April 1987) is an English footballer assistant manager and former player who is assistant manager of side Stafford Rangers.
+Graham Lee Deakin (born 24 April 1987) is an English footballer manager and former player who is the Manager (and previously the Assistant Manager) of side Stafford Rangers.
 As a player, he spent most of his career playing as a midfielder.

 Playing career

 Walsall

 Deakin played one first team match for Walsall in the Football League Trophy semi final on 24 January 2006.

 Walsall met Swansea City in the semi-final, Swansea City took an early lead through Leon Knight.
 Walsall eventually equalised through an Alex Nicholls goal in the second half.
 Andy Robinson gave Swansea the lead in the 83rd minute but his goal was quickly cancelled out by an equaliser from James Constable which sent the match to extra-time.
 Deakin was introduced to the action during extra-time, coming on as a 108th-minute substitute for David McDermott.
 The match eventually required a penalty shoot-out.
 The opening eight penalties were all successfully converted before the following four were all missed.
 The shootout ended when Deakin missed his side's eighth penalty, allowing Alan Tate to convert the winning penalty for Swansea.